Sharks — they’re the most feared predators in the ocean and the antagonists of many horror stories. But they’re also misunderstood.

 Mako sharks are the fastest species of shark in the ocean.
 They’ve been clocked going as fast as 46 mph.
 But their population numbers have dangerously declined and a new fishing ban aims to help save them.

 Inside the Belly of the Beast

 Sharks are an important part of fisheries, and studying their ages and diets is crucial to managing them.
 We bring you inside the NOAA Apex Predators lab as researchers get up close and personal with different species.

-URI’s shark-infested fishing camp brings Providence and Central Falls students face to face with sharks.
+URI’s shark-infested fishing camp brings Providence high school students face to face with sharks.
 Join their classroom aboard the Cap’N Bert to see what they reeled in.

 Shark Quiz: Test Your Knowledge